 - Viable Product – Your MVP is not a model, it’s an actual product and it must be operational, sellable and usable.
 You might choose to sell your MVP at a reduced rate or even give it away free to get hold of the vital info. you need to create the polished version of your product.
 Even so, the MVP must provide value to your users.

-MVP case study
+Minimum viable product case study

 Let me give you a quick example of what an MVP might look like: